arch-linux-calamares-installer/alci-iso/README.md

 # Tip

+When testing out the ALCI in virtualbox, you can use the alias evb to enable and start virtualbox.
+As a result you can use your full resolution.

+# Tip

 When using gdm as display manager remember to delete the file /archiso/airootfs/etc/motd from your system.
 That files comes originally from Arch Linux.
 To avoid waiting for every login and this nice look. https://imgur.com/a/EvCN4pm